Tobias-Glimmerfors/The-Gravity-Privacy-Policy/Privacy-Policy.md

 If you have any questions about our Privacy Policy, please contact us at:
 E: tobias.glimmerfors@gmail.com

-Privacy policy last updated 18 Sept 2018
+Privacy policy last updated 01 Jan 2019